ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/counters-and-other-features.markdown

       A logical backup is a higher-level implementation of [Smuggler](../../../client-api/session/counters/counters-and-other-features#counters-and-smuggler).
       As with Smuggler, Counters are backed-up and restored including their values on all nodes.
     * Snapshot:
-      A snapshpt stores all data and settings as a single binary image.
+      A snapshot stores all data and settings as a single binary image.
       All components, including Counters, are restored to the exact same state they've been at during backup.

 * **Counters** and the **External Replication task**